prathameshmm02/react-native-libsodium/README.md

 ## Acknowledgment

-Thanks to [Donus](https://github.com/donus3) for freeing up the `react-native-libsodium` package name on npm.
+Thanks to [Donus](https://github.com/donus3) for freeing up the `@more-tech/react-native-libsodium` package name on npm.